Skip to main content

 Residency Requirement•50% of all coursework must be completed at Northern Lights College.

-SSWD 220 must be completed at Northern Lights College.
+SSWD 220new window must be completed at Northern Lights College.

-Minimum Grade Requirements•SSWD students must achieve a minimum grade of C+ in all key SSWD courses; ’D’ grade minimum in all other courses
+Minimum Grade Requirements•SSWD students must achieve a minimum grade of C+ in all key SSWD courses (an SSWD student who does not obtain a minimum grade of C+ (65%) in these key courses will receive an F grade; ’D’ grade minimum in all other courses

 Completion Requirements•All key SSWD courses must be completed within six years of program admission.